scipy-conference/scipy_proceedings/papers/adam_richards/lpedit_manuscript.rst

 experimental and analytic.
-Whether it is in the laboratory or on a computer, problems with replication can be minimized through the use of three key concepts: (1) data sharing, (2) leaving an audit trail and (3) documenta- tion.
+Whether it is in the laboratory or on a computer, problems with replication can be minimized through the use of three key concepts: (1) data sharing, (2) leaving an audit trail and (3) documentation.
 Data sharing refers to all raw data and appropriate metadata, provided under a convenient set of standards, ideally through a free and open repository, like the Gene Expression Omnibus [Edgar02]_.
 Laying an audit trail in the laboratory can be done